KevinQzG/Portfolio/README.md

 <h1 align="center">Portfolio</h1>

-Practice project of a web page that contains my portfolio
+Practice project of a web page that contains my portfolio:

 ## Features
 - 🏠 Home session where the logo is next to my name, information, repositories and social networks.